Serape

 Traditional serapes are worn like a shawl or cloak.
 Its alteration into a poncho-like clothing item is more recent.

 The serape, sarape or jorongo is a long blanket-like shawl or cloak, often brightly colored and fringed at the ends, worn in Mexico, especially by men.
-The spelling of the word sarape (or zarape) is the accepted form in Mexico and other Spanish-speaking countries.
+The accepted spelling of the word in Mexico and Spanish-speaking countries is sarape (or, less commonly, zarape).
 The term serape is for the rectangular woven blanket (no openings), though in more recent years it can also be used to refer to a very soft rectangular blanket with an opening in the middle for one's head, similar to a poncho, called gabán, or jorongo in Mexico.
 Modern variations of some serapes are made with matching hoods for head covering.
 The length varies, but front and back normally reach knee length on an average person.

 Available in various colors and design patterns, the typical colors of serapes from the highland regions are two-tone combinations of black, grey, brown, or tan depending on the natural color of the sheep flocks grown in the area, with large design patterns utilizing traditional indigenous motifs.
-On the other hand, the traditional serape as made in the Mexican state of Coahuila in north-eastern Mexico near the city of Saltillo often consists of a dark base color with bands of yellow, orange, red, blue, green, purple, or other bright colors.
 The ends are usually fringed.

 History

 The serape is thought to have its forebears in garments worn in the region near Chiautempan and Contla, Tlaxcala.
+Around 1591, a diaspora from Tlaxcala accompanied Spanish conquistadores North to pacify La Gran Chichimeca.
+They eventually settled near Saltillo in the barrio of San Esteban de la Nueva Tlaxcala, where they began agricultural development, including the raising of sheep and goats.
+There are records of two master weavers being sent from Tlaxcala to Saltillo in 1650.

+One of the first documented instances of the word zarape, can be found in the diaries of fray Juan Augustin de Morfi, from his visit in 1777 to a property owned by descendants of conquistador, Francisco de Urdiñola.

 During the Colonial period, it was taken to northern New Spain where it was adapted to the climate and the motifs changed.
+Designs and motifs changed during the reign of Maximilian I, where French and European patterns containing flowers, animals, and classic architecture were combined with traditional patterns.
+This specific style of sarapes were called Maximilians In the mid 1850s, sarapes began being made with machine-woven yarn and synthetic dyes.

 The city of Teocaltiche, Jalisco is strongly linked to the development of the serape, although it was widespread throughout the area then known as Nueva Vizcaya.